austin226/sdsrs-anki-server/README.md

 This will download and install the required dependencies, AnkiServer and Anki itself.
-This will also create a config file at `config/server-config.ini` The prompt will ask you for a server port.
-You can press Enter and it will default to port 22701.
+This will also create a config file at `config/server-config.ini` The prompt will ask you for an IP address and a server port.
+These will be saved to `config/env.ini`.
+You can also create this file yourself, and it will read the values from there.
+Follow `config/env.ini.example` for an example.

 # Running the server
 Follow the [AnkiServer instructions](https://github.com/dsnopek/anki-sync-server#configuring-and-running-your-anki-server):